BooleanCat/go-functional/CONTRIBUTING.md

 This project is a zero-dependency project - which means that consumers using this project's packages must only incur one dependency: go-functional.

-Development dependencies are OK as they will not be included as depdendencies to end-users (such as `golangci-lint`).
+Development dependencies are OK as they will not be included as dependencies to end-users (such as `golangci-lint`).

 ## Commit hygiene

 - Commits should contain only a single change
-- Commit messages must use imperitive language (e.g. `Add iter.Fold collection function`)
+- Commit messages must use imperative language (e.g. `Add iter.Fold collection function`)
 - Commit messages must explain what is changed, not how it is changed
 - The first line of a commit message should be a terse description of the change containing 72 characters or fewer